learn-academy-2021-echo/week-6-assessment-hawk198723/interview-questions.md

   Your answer: Use migration to add the foreign key.
 The name of the foreign key add_column_to_students.
 The foreign key should be on the Student model.

-  Researched answer: A rails generate migration add_column_to_students should be called in the terminal to add a column to the Student Model.
-The column added should have the name of cohort_id.
+  Researched answer: A developer can update a database to include a foreign key by first creating a migration.
+The migration should reference the change that is being made (editing a column, updating a column, etc), and then add the code required to perform the change in the migration file.
+After the migration file has been updating to include the correct code, the user inputs rails db:migrate into the console to update the schema.
+The foreign key would be named student_id.
+The foreign key would be located on the Student model as a student can have only one cohort, but the Cohort model will have many students.

 2. Which RESTful routes must always be passed params?
 Why?